Computational Modelling Group

 Alumnus, former UG, Biological Sciences

-External Member, University of Oxford
+External Member, Technical University of Eindhoven

 Stephen Green